-In order to ensure there were no dilutive effects on earnings per share for current shareholders when issuing new shares, earnings have been calculated in respect of accrued income at the time of purchase and a transfer has been made from share capital to income to reflect this.
-The transfer for the year ended 31 March 2017 is £728,463 (31 March 2016: £657,297).
+In order to ensure there are no dilutive effects on earnings per share for current shareholders when issuing new shares, earnings are calculated in respect of accrued income at the time of purchase and a transfer is made from share capital to income to reflect this.
+The transfer for the year is £NiI as there were no share issues (31 March 2017: £728,463).